Translate

 The purpose of the information report is to inform parents and carers about how we welcome, support and make effective provision for children with special educational needs and/or disabilities (SEND).
 We are committed to providing equal learning opportunities for all our children regardless of race, gender, special educational needs and / or disabilities (SEND).
 We are part of the Extend Learning Academies Network (ELAN) and some of our policies that support this document are adopted from ELAN and some are school specific.
 View document

-Our Special Needs and Disabilities Coordinators are Mrs Kerry Neate and Mrs Ashleigh Melhuish.
-They are supported by Mrs Jayne Marsh (Assistant SENDCo).
+Our Special Needs and Disabilities Coordinators are Mrs Ashleigh Melhuish, Mrs Lisa House, Mrs Amy Jones and Mrs Kerry Neate.
 The SEND team are contactable via the school office.

 We plan SEND support for our children using the ‘Assess, Plan, Do, Review’ cycle.
 This is also known as the graduated approach.
 The views of the child and their family are prioritised and given careful consideration throughout the cycle.
 The ‘assess, plan, do, review’ cycle can be repeated as many times as needed to help the child progress.
 Some children will show good progress after the first round of support is put in place, but those with more complex needs might benefit from the cycle being repeated several times.

 If you have concerns about your child's progress at school around any of the following areas the first person to speak to about your concerns is your child’s class teacher: reading, writing, number, social and emotional development, behaviour, communication, physical or sensory.
-However, if you still have on-going concerns, you may wish to speak with our SENDCos - Kerry Neate and Ashleigh Melhuish - who are contactable via the school office
+However, if you still have on-going concerns, you may wish to speak with our SENDCos - Ashleigh Melhuish, Lisa House, Amy Jones and Kerry Neate - who are contactable via the school office

-Our Pastoral Team, Lorraine Young (Pastoral Lead) and Sarah Handcock (Pupil and Family Support Worker), are also available to meet with parents to discuss any social and emotional issues which they feel may be affecting their child’s ability to learn.
+Our Pastoral Team, Lorraine Young (Pastoral Lead), Sarah Handcock (Pupil and Family Support Worker) and Angie Griggs (Pupil and Family Support Worker) are also available to meet with parents to discuss any social and emotional issues which they feel may be affecting their child’s ability to learn.
 They can work with small groups and/or with individual children depending on the child’s specific needs.
 Appointments can be arranged via the school office.

 If you still have concerns that your child's needs are not being met, please contact the headteacher, Mr James Oakley.